Moduli spaces of Delzant polytopes and symplectic toric manifolds

 We are now ready to define the path $\gamma$.
 Restricted to each interval $[1/k,1/(k-1)]$ we define $\gamma$ as the Minkowski path going from $Q_k$ to $R_k$ and then from $R_k$ to $Q_{k-1}$.
 The concatenation of this infinitely many paths defines a path $\gamma:(0,1] \to \DD(3)$, and the fact that all the polytopes in the $k$-th interval are at distance $\leq 2/k$ from $P$ implies that we can extend this path to $[0,1]$ by simply defining $\gamma(0)=P$.
 The path so constructed is not locally refining since in every interval $[0,\varepsilon)$ infinitely many of the normal fans of $Q_k$ appear, and none of them refines that of $P=\gamma(0)$.
 Concatenating $\gamma$ with any Minkowski path from $\gamma(1)$ to $P$ we get a loop that is not locally refining. \end{example}

-\begin{remark} The path $\gamma$ constructed in this example shows that Theorem~\ref{thm:refining} is not enough to conclude simply-connectedness of $\Dt$ but the path itself is null-homotopic by the following argument.
-Let $R'_k$ be a fan refining that of $P$ and of $R_k$, and still assumed to be at distance $<2/k$ of $P$.
-We can homotope $\gamma$ to the path $\gamma'$ that uses $R'_k$ instead of $R_k$ in each interval $[1/k,1/(k-1)]$, and then homotope $\gamma'$ to a path $\gamma''$ which substitutes the polytope $Q_k$ that we now have between $R'_k$ and $R'_{k+1}$ to a polytope $Q'_k$ whose fan refines that of $R'_k$ and $R'_{k+1}$, hence that of $P$.
+\begin{remark} The path $\gamma$ constructed in Example~\ref{exm:nonlocal} shows that Theorem~\ref{thm:refining} is not enough to conclude the simple connectedness of $\Dt$ but the path itself is null-homotopic by the following argument.
+Let $R'_k$ be a fan refining that of $P$ and of $R_k$, and still assumed to be at distance strictly less than $2/k$ of $P$.
+We can homotope $\gamma$ to the path $\gamma'$ that uses $R'_k$ instead of $R_k$ in each interval $[1/k,1/(k-1)]$, and then homotope $\gamma'$ to a path $\gamma''$; this substitutes the polytope $Q_k$ that we now have between $R'_k$ and $R'_{k+1}$ by a polytope $Q'_k$ whose fan refines that of $R'_k$ and $R'_{k+1}$, hence that of $P$.
 This produces a path homotopic to $\gamma$ but in which all normal fans refine that of $P$. \end{remark}

-However, for $n=2$ we have the following result which, incidentally, is stronger than \cite[Theorem 5.1.5]{FuKiMi}:
+However, for $n=2$ we have the following result, stronger than \cite[Theorem 5.1.5]{FuKiMi}:

 \begin{theorem} If a sequence $(P_k)_{k\in \N}$ of Delzant polygons converges to a Delzant polygon $P$ then there is a $k_0$ such that the normal fan of $P_k$ refines that of $P$ for every $k\geq k_0$. \end{theorem}